Cho Sung-hyung: Film career

 Cho was an assistant editor for the German television series Ein Fall für zwei, also working on documentaries and music videos.
 Her documentary Full Metal Village received the Hessian Film Award in 2006 and the Max Ophüls Prize and was named best documentary by the Guild of German Art House Cinemas in 2007.

-In 2016, Cho had filmed and was starring in the documentary Meine Brüder und Schwestern in Nordkorea – other international titles: Meine Brüder und Schwestern im Norden, My Brothers and Sisters in the North.
+In 2016, Cho had filmed and was starring in the documentary Meine Brüder und Schwestern im Norden (My Brothers and Sisters in the North).
 She was the first South Korean director who was allowed to visit North Korea after Korean War without being charged for treason by South Korea, because she has a German passport.
 She gave up South Korean citizenship and took the German one just for making this documentary and getting a visa and the permission of shooting from North Korea.